padaiyal/pyWiki/best_practices.md

 </details>

 <details>
- <summary>Use local variables for loops instead of referring to Global variables.</summary>
+ <summary>Use local variables for loops instead of referring to global variables.</summary>
  <p>
  </p>
 </details>